hlbao/personal_site/content/project/innovation-diffusion/index.md

   focal_point: ""
   preview_only: false
 ---
 How does innovation diffuse in a market?
 Does innovation have a path?
-Can stable prices emerge from the local interactions among demanders and suppliers with technology updates and evolution, e.g., von Neumann technology matrices?
+Can stable prices as well as the general equilibrium emerge from the local interactions among demanders and suppliers with technology updates and evolution, e.g., von Neumann technology matrices?